NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

      - Yes
    * - mission_start
      - Mission start time; typically is the start time of the post-launch SPK.
-       The date is provided with a UTC calendar format string with the following
+       The date is provided with a UTC calendar format string.
+The syntax of the string is determined by the ``date_format`` used.
-       syntax: ``YYYY-MM-DDThh:mm:ssZ`` e.g. ``2021-06-25T08:00:00Z``.
      - Yes
    * - mission_finish
      - Mission finish time; typically is the start time of the post-launch SPK.
-       The date is provided with a UTC calendar format string with the following
+       The date is provided with a UTC calendar format string.
+The syntax of the string is determined by the ``date_format`` used.
-       syntax: ``YYYY-MM-DDThh:mm:ssZ`` e.g. ``2050-01-01T00:00:00Z``.
      - Yes
    * - secondary_observers
      - Provides a list of the secondary spacecrafts present in the SPICE